NicolasRoever/identity_voting_experiment/Readme.md

 ## To-Dos

+- Program the edge case for the mechanism question if a person finds 2 parties equally close.
 - Make sure consent form is correct
 - Make sure that you can deselct the radio buttons in the statement pages.
 - Check the thing on mobile devices.